Non-explosive pre-supernova feedback in the COLIBRE model of galaxy formation: Discussion

 \section{Discussion}

-As discussed previously, the primary motivation for our NEPS feedback module is to model early physical processes that begin to regulate star formation before the onset of SN feedback, and thus improve numerical convergence of simulations of galaxy formation, particularly at high resolution.
+As discussed previously, the primary motivation for our NEPS feedback module is to model early physical processes that begin to regulate star formation before the onset of SN feedback, and thus improve numerical convergence of simulations of galaxy formation, particularly at high resolution see Table~\ref{tab:convergence_summary} for a summary of convergence for various physical quantities across the simulated models).
 As demonstrated in our feedback-free experiments (Figs.~\ref{fig:SFOnly-combined},~\ref{Fig:SFR_SF-CoolingOnly}, and~\ref{fig:rho-T-woEF-hists}), simulations that resolve the cold, dense phase of the ISM are prone to runaway gravitational fragmentation and resolution-dependent star formation histories.
 Our results show that the implementation of a physically motivated non-explosive pre-supernova feedback module in the {\tt COLIBRE} model provides an effective solution to this problem, enabling more robust and self-regulated galaxy growth over time.
-Here we discuss the physical implications of our experiments, the limitations of our model, and future steps.

 Our analysis of the individual components of the NEPS model reveals a clear hierarchy of effectiveness.
 Thermal feedback from~\ion{H}{II} regions is unambiguously the dominant regulatory mechanism, being responsible for the bulk of the star formation suppression (Fig.~\ref{fig:SFR_models}).
 By heating a small faction of the gas to 10$^4$ K, this process provides the pressure support needed to counteract gravitational collapse in the dense clumps where stars form.
 Kinetic feedback from stellar winds and radiation pressure plays a more modest role.
 While stellar winds provide a secondary level of regulation, the impact of radiation pressure is modest in our model.
 This latter result must be interpreted in the context of our model's single-scattering approximation, which provides a conservative lower limit on the momentum budget.
 In the dense, optically thick environments where star formation is most vigorous, the contribution from multiple-scattered infrared photons could boost the efficacy of radiation pressure, a key avenue for future model refinement.